Wednesday of Week 12 of Ordinary Time – First Reading

 Today we read about the first of the formal covenants between God and Abram and later between God and the Israelites.
 It begins with a general promise from God in a vision to Abram:

-Fear not, Abram!
-I am your shield; your reward will be very great.
+Do not be afraid, Abram, I am your shield; your reward shall be very great.

-“Shield” here signifies “King” and “Fear not!” is a phrase repeated again and again throughout Scripture.
+“Shield” here signifies ‘King’ and “Do not be afraid” is a phrase repeated again and again throughout Scripture.

 But this does not reassure Abram.
 He has heard these promises already, but so far nothing has happened.
 What good are all God’s blessings if Abram remains childless and without an heir and has to bequeath his property to his steward, Eliezer?

-You have given me no offspring, so one of my servants will be my heir.
+You have given me no offspring, so a slave born in my house is to be my heir.

 But God reaffirms his former promise:

-No, that one [Eliezer] will not be your heir; your own issue will be your heir.
+This man [Eliezer] shall not be your heir; no one but your very own issue shall be your heir.

 As an encouragement to Abram, God reminds him that:

-I am the Lord who brought you from Ur of the Chaldeans to give you this land as a possession.
+I am the Lord who brought you from Ur of the Chaldeans, to give you this land to possess.

 But again, Abram is not fully convinced.
 He is living in this land, but how can be sure that he will gain full possession of it?

 The animals were cut in two and each half facing the other; the two birds, however, were not cut.
 Birds of prey came down on the dead animals, but Abram drove them away.
-As the sun set, Abram fell into a kind of trance and “a deep, terrifying darkness” overcame him – a sure sign of the awesome presence of God coming down on him.
+As the sun set, Abram fell into a kind of trance and “a deep and terrifying darkness descended upon him”—a sure sign of the awesome presence of God coming down on him.

 When the sun had set and darkness had fallen, a smoking brazier and a flaming torch passed between the two rows of animal offerings.
 As often in Scripture, the smoke and fire represent God’s presence.
 Although the text does not mention it, Abram may also have walked between the two rows of split carcasses, although it could be that God alone, as the one initiating a unilateral agreement, walked between them.
 As the Bible and also contemporary inscriptions make clear, agreements were sometimes ratified by walking between the divided pieces of animals.
 While they did so, the contracting parties would call down on themselves a fate similar to that of the slaughtered beast, if they should fail to keep their word.
 Here the two partners to the agreement are God and Abram, although the chief initiator and implementer is God.